Jetair (Germany): History

-The Company was established as Jetair Luftverwaltung GmbH on 26 February 1982.
-On 12 December 1983 the company formed a shareholder company with a capital of 30 million Deutsche Mark, of which 2 million came from the employees of the company - the organization of the airline was the same as that of People Express.
-It subsequently started operations from its base at Munich-Riem Airport in July 1984.
+The company was established as Jetair Luftverwaltung GmbH in May 1982.
+On 12 December 1983, the company formed a shareholder concern with a capital of 30 million Deutsche Mark, of which 2 million came from the employees of the company - the organization of the airline was the same as that of People Express from USA.
+It subsequently started operations from its base at Munich-Riem Airport in July 1984 even if the AOC was released on17 October.
 The airline however began to run into financial problems in February 1985, and collapsed by the end of that year.

 Destinations

-Jetair operated services from its main base in Munich to Athens, Heraklion, Palma de Mallorca, Tel Aviv, Istanbul and London.
+Jetair operated services from Munich to Athens, Heraklion, Palma de Mallorca, Tel Aviv, Istanbul and London.